mgarcia149/javaresttest-submission/README.md

 MySql workbench and the server must be running so it has a database to connect to.
 I assume mysql workbench is setup to have connections accepted.

-create a database called 'items'
+create a database called 'items' within mysql workbench on a local server connection.

 Open project in eclipse